• Skip to primary navigation

 Can I Grow Roses From Cut Flowers?

-Growing roses from cut flowers is not possible, because the flowers have been removed from the plant and will not be able to produce seed.
+It is not possible to collect seed from cut roses, because the flowers have been removed from the plant, and will not be able to produce seed.

-To produce seed, the flower has to be fertilized on the plant, and the pod that is formed must remain on the plant until maturity.
+To produce seed, the flower has to be fertilized on the plant, and the rose hip, or seed pod that is formed must remain on the plant until maturity.

 I hope that you have found this post on how to grow roses from seed helpful, and would encourage you to give it a try if you are considering it!
 You just never know what new rose you might grow, and you may be quite pleasantly surprised!